Equality Act (United States): Opposition

 Numerous political pundits and politicians have stated their opposition to the Equality Act at various times.
-Notable among these was Rep. Marjorie Taylor Greene (R-GA), which caused a brief political feud between her and Rep. Marie Newman (D-IL).
+Notable among these was Representative Marjorie Taylor Greene (R-GA), which caused a brief political feud between her and Representative Marie Newman (D-IL).
 Greene had said in a speech that the proposed act "destroys God's creation, ... completely annihilates women's rights and religious freedoms", and "puts trans rights above women's rights".